 How to Setup WireGuard ProtonVPN on Kali Linux (Step-by-Step Guide) 🧭

-When I first tried to figure out how to setup WireGuard ProtonVPN on Kali, I bounced between official docs, half-complete forum posts, and outdated screenshots.
-I broke my own network twice, learned more than I wanted to about resolvers, and nearly gave up.
-This guide is the one I wish I had: focused, copy-paste friendly, and grounded in what actually works on Kali today.
+When I first tried to get this working on Kali, I bounced between official documentation, half-finished forum threads, and screenshots that no longer matched reality.
+I broke my own network twice, learned more than I ever wanted to about resolvers, and briefly considered giving up.

 Key Takeaways